Philosophy and Literature Circle

 Reading Homer, Plato and other ancient classics happens on college campuses.
 The Philosophy and Literature Circle, an experiential learning opportunity at UTSA, allows students to explore the transformative possibilities of a humanities and liberal arts education with incarcerated participants at Dominguez State Jail in San Antonio.

-The Philosophy and Literature Circle was created by Mel Webb, a lecturer in the UTSA Department of Philosophy and Classics and Honors College.
+The Philosophy and Literature Circle was created by Mel Webb, a professor of instruction in the UTSA Department of Philosophy and Classics and Honors College.

 Students can join the program by enrolling in one of two regularly taught Honors College courses: